Akumina raises $7.5 million to modernize workplace intranet

 Customers include the Boston Red Sox, Whole Foods Markets, GlaxoSmithKline, Metlife, and the U.S. Department of Defense, the company said.

-Rather than providing users with a basic set of links and resources to do their jobs, Akumina’s intranet platform provides personalized experiences based on your title, duties, and habits.
+Rather than providing users with a basic set of links and resources to do their jobs, Akumina’s intranet platform offers personalized experiences based on title, duties, and habits.

 With Akumina, managers can assign tasks, handle budgetary matters, check their work schedule, and integrate with popular cloud and enterprise software services, like Office 365 products.